 Quantum’s multi-faceted engagement approach intends to focus on these areas:

-6. Continue to exercise proxy voting judiciously
+Continue to exercise proxy voting judiciously.

-7. Take portfolio action as may be necessary
+Take portfolio action as may be necessary.

 We are active investors, and obviously we may sell shares where we see deteriorating conditions, we do look to encourage positive long-term behaviour while we are owners, and our long investment time frame provides some room for tolerance provided we see intent, an action plan and progress.
-It is in the interests of our clients for us to encourage long-term sustainable behaviour in the companies in which we invest on their behalf.
+It is in the interests of our clients for us to encourage long-term sustainable behavior in the companies in which we invest on their behalf.
 Over time, we see these efforts result in better management, which can lead to better returns for clients and improved outcomes for society in general.

 It’s clear that engagement with management teams doesn’t always achieve desired outcomes or even facilitate much change in how that company does business.
 While those instances are unfortunate, we continue to shine the light on corporate governance abuses and will hold companies to the highest standards.
 It can only be a good thing that more and more eyes around the world are beginning to tune in to the importance of non-financial E, S and G factors in investment management, and we look forward to fruitful engagements in the future.